 An Advisory Panel for the evaluation will be set up.
 The role of the Advisory Committee is to support the Evaluation Unit in managing the evaluation by participating in the following:

-- Reviewing and commenting on the inception report - Reviewing and commenting upon the draft report - Being available for interviews with the evaluation team a) Inception Phase and desk review
+- Reviewing and commenting on the inception report, - Reviewing and commenting upon the draft report, - Being available for interviews with the evaluation team.

 4. Evaluation process

 The evaluation process will have 3 distinct phases: